 Okay, well it’s still a few weeks off Christmas, but the year is definitely waning, and for this reason I want to talk a little bit today about SPARROWHAWK, a festive novella of mine: a ghost story, needless to say, set in the depths of snowy Victorian Britain.
-It was first published back in 2010, but as you can see from the image on your right, its now out again, both in paperback and ebook, having been given a complete makeover.
+It was first published back in 2010, but as you can see from the image on your right, it’s now out again, both in paperback and ebook, having been given a complete makeover.
 On top of all that, there’s an Audible version as well, coming out very soon.

 In addition today, because we’re talking a period piece with strong horror elements, I thought this might also be the appropriate time for me to review and discuss Kate Ellis’s ultra-spooky WW1 era serial killer thriller, A HIGH MORTALITY OF DOVES.